nachocarracedo/my_twitter/README.md

 There are several things I still want to do:

-* Add details as username
+* Add details as username and number of people following.
+* Sentiment Analysis: divide tweets by language then do SA
-* Time Series of tweets
+* Number of tweets per date (time series plot)
-* LDA for topic modeling
+* LDA for topic modeling (code in scratch notebook: twitter.ipynb)